New Orleans Chess Table, ca. 1870

 Decorative Arts, Folk Art, Furniture

 APPRAISER: Well, it's a fascinating table.
-And as just an object it's interesting, but what really makes it here are these engraved brass plaques.
-It says, "The following chess masters have played on this table," and it goes on to list an amazing "who's who" of the great chess players of the late 19th and early 20th century.
-The first name on here is JosÈ Ra˙l Capablanca.
-And that's a very famous name in the chess world.
+And as just an object, it's interesting, but what really makes it here are these engraved brass plaques.
+Right.
+It says, "The following chess masters have played on this table."
+And it goes on to list an amazing "who's who" of the great chess players of the late 19th and early 20th century.
+The first name on here is Jose Raul Capablanca, and that's a very famous name in the chess world.
 He was a Cuban-born player.
 Do you play yourself?

 GUEST: I do not, but I do play checkers.